phantrongkien/AI-guessing-game/README.md

-Yeah yes I have to say you just need to run that guess.py file in cmd then the game will be run
+Yeah I have to say you just need to run that guess.py file in cmd then the game will be run
 + First, this file does not contain malicious code +Second, don't delete the Q table file, otherwise you won't be able to fight against AI +Next I have given you the AI file if you need it